zlogic/mendix-docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/variable-activities/create-variable.md

 A variable will be in scope for the entire flow and can be used by all activities following the create variable activity in the flow.

 Variables created inside a loop are not accessible outside the loop.
+In this case the variable will persist within the loop but the value will be reset to the initial value for each iteration.

 ## Properties